 Consumer packaged goods make up an overwhelming percentage of the retail marketplace.
 People pick them up from shelves at their favorite retailers and order them on Amazon so their pantries are always stocked with the products they love by brands they trust.
-CPG foods are part of this larger pool, but they exist in their own pocket of the CPG industry that interacts with a larger marketplace — food and beverage.
+CPG foods are part of this larger pool, but they exist in their own pocket of the CPG environment that interacts with a larger marketplace — food and beverage.

-One growing request for the food industry is to shift its focus to sustainability.
+One growing request for the CPG food industry is to shift its focus to sustainability.
 Consumers are turning their attention to packaging and food waste, urging businesses to find ways to reduce their carbon footprints.
 They’re also asking for stores to ditch plastic bags in favor of reusable or recyclable materials.
-CPG brands aren’t immune to this ideology either.
+CPG food brands aren’t immune to this ideology either.
 People are looking for more items packaged in recyclable materials or made from biodegradable sources, too.

 In addition to the push for sustainability, people are increasingly seeking out food brands that speak to them.
 Consumers are perusing grocery stores in search of brands with meaning.
 Just as they want restaurants with locally sourced ingredients, they want packaged food that speaks to their values.
-For CPG companies, this could mean shifting packaging to include more brand information or highlight specific certifications and attributes —Whole 30 approved, keto, paleo, etc. — of the product that could attract a specific end user.
+For CPG food companies, this could mean shifting packaging to include more brand information or highlight specific certifications and attributes —Whole 30 approved, keto, paleo, etc. — of the product that could attract a specific end user.

 As you can see, although CPG food is typically marketed, purchased and used differently than other items in the food industry, the consumer expectations often cross over.
-Whether they’re shopping in Walmart, Whole Foods or online, consumers are looking for specific qualities in whatever food items they purchase, which means CPG companies need expert tactics to set themselves apart.
+Whether they’re shopping in Walmart, Whole Foods or online, consumers are looking for specific qualities in whatever food items they purchase, which means CPG food companies need expert tactics to set themselves apart.

 It seems every other ad these days is for food.
 A new restaurant, a popular local eatery or even a major retail brand like Coca-Cola take up billboards, commercial time and online ad space to try to get people’s attention.
 This kind of saturation means it can take a lot of time and effort for emerging brands to get through to consumers.
 To get ahead of the curve, you need a few clever ways to break into the market where you can be most visible.